 How do you come up with ideas?

-I’m lucky in some ways I only do one cartoon a week, so I often have a few days to come up with something.
 I spend a lot of time reading and watching news content.
-I like to get a feel for what the biggest issues are that week, and then it’s a process of working out which one I care about the most.
-Then I’ll sketch out some ideas and see which one sticks.
+I like to get a feel for what the biggest issues are that week, and then it’s a process of working out which ones I care about the most.
+Then I’ll sketch out some ideas and see which ones stick.
 I’ll often have that a-ha moment, when I know I’ve hit the idea I’ve been looking for.

 Do you receive any complaints about your work?

-All the time.
-I don’t go out of my way to cause a reaction or create controversy, but in two years I’ve managed to piss off the dairy industry, the gun lobby, Destiny Church, Bob Jones, monarchists, National Party supporters, Labour Party supporters, and plenty of others.
+Yeah, it comes with the territory.
+I don’t go out of my way to cause a reaction or create controversy, but in four years I’ve managed to piss off the dairy industry, the gun lobby, Destiny Church, Bob Jones, monarchists, National Party supporters, Labour Party supporters, and plenty of others.
 As a fairly non-confrontational person it’s been odd.

 There was one cartoon in particular about gun control that generated a lot of positive feedback, but it was also shared on a couple of gun blogs, and I started getting some really ugly messages from gun owners.
 There were no direct threats, but I was definitely feeling rattled for a couple of days.

 How do you handle negative feedback?

 One thing I’ve had to learn is to tone down my sensitivity.
 You can’t get too caught up in feedback, whether it’s positive or negative.
 You just keep doing your job.
 As artists, I think we struggle with that conflict of wanting our work to be seen, but also feeling very protective of it.
 But with editorial cartooning you have to let that go and accept that once your work is out there, it’s very open to criticism and pushback.